Leadership, Trust, and Politics

 We must also remember that there are limitations to power and position.
 This is why strategic-oriented leaders often rely on influence.
 Trust is the key.
 For example, if you cannot trust someone, you will doubt the truth of what they say and the reasons why they are saying it.
 This creates a problem regarding information exchange and credibility regarding that information.

 Furthermore, you would likely want to disassociate yourself from someone who wasn’t truthful due to guilt by association.
 From an organizational standpoint, this creates a problem concerning potential teams and cooperatives.
 As a result, followership and success would be harder to come by in these scenarios.

-From a leadership standpoint, we know that a leader must be trusted, and a leader must trust their people.
+From a leadership standpoint, we know that a leader must be trusted and must trust their people.
 Being trustworthy and truthful allows this to occur.
 Generally speaking, the untrustworthy wields far less (if any) influence.
-Without trust, your words will fall on deaf ears, your input will mean little, and you will become the tolerated one if not the terminated one.
+Without trust, your words will fall on deaf ears, your input will mean little, and you will become the tolerated one, if not the terminated one.
 It’s rather simple.
 You wouldn’t promote someone you couldn’t trust, you wouldn’t share sensitive materials with someone you couldn’t trust, you wouldn’t follow someone you couldn’t trust, and you surely wouldn’t want to work next to someone you couldn’t trust.

 Did you enjoy this brief article?
 You might also like “The Effects of Bias Affecting Leadership.”